tmjo/ha-norwegiantide/README.md

 ![apexchart-card](img/norwegiantide_apexchart.png "apexchart-card")

-The camera entity can also be used for UI since it proves a nice plot using Matplotlib, but I personally prefer the Apexchart-card since it provides more dynamics.
+The camera entity can also be used for UI since it provides a nice plot using Matplotlib, but I personally prefer the Apexchart-card since it provides more dynamics.
 The camera on the other hand can be handy if you would like to send notifications with an included forecast image/plot.
 It will look something like this:

 ![camera entity](img/norwegiantide_cam.png "camera")